knguyen98/configure-ad/README.md

 <img src="https://i.imgur.com/SApOKiE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly to verify that normal users can RDP into Client-1, we will use a script to generate thousands of users into the domain.
-We will input the script in powershell.
-After the users are created we will select one and RDP into Client-1.
+Finally, to verify that normal users can RDP into Client-1, we'll utilize a PowerShell script to create thousands of users in the domain.
+After user creation, we'll select one and RDP into Client-1 using their credentials.
 </p>
 <br />
 <img src="https://i.imgur.com/EzWG8ug.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>